lindenb/jvarkit/docs/SamFindClippedRegions.md

     --mapq
       min mapping quality
       Default: 1
+    --maxRecordsInRam
+      When writing  files that need to be sorted, this will specify the number of records stored in RAM before spilling to disk.
+Increasing this number reduces the number of file  handles needed to sort a file, and increases the amount of RAM needed
+      Default: 50000
     --min-clip-depth
-      Ignore if number of clipped bases lower than 'x'
+      Ignore if number of clipped bases overlaping one POS is lower than 'x'
       Default: 10
     --min-depth
       Ignore if Depth lower than 'x'